Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 How long does it take to obtain a decision at first instance and is it possible to expedite this process?

 Under the Civil Procedure Law, a first-instance decision in a civil case between two Chinese parties should be obtained within six months of the date on which the case is accepted.
-In practice, the actual timing varies and can greatly exceed six months.
+In practice, the actual timing varies and can greatly exceed six months, especially for foreign related cases.
 There is no formal way to expedite the trial process.

 How much should a litigant plan to pay to take a case through to a first-instance decision?